1983 Harrods bombing: Bombing overview

 Five people died at the scene of the bombing and a sixth later died in hospital.
 The bystanders who died were Philip Geddes (24), a journalist who had heard about the alert and went to the scene; Jasmine Cochrane-Patrick (25); and Kenneth Salvesen (28), a US citizen.
 The Metropolitan Police officers killed were Sergeant Noel Lane (28) and Constable Jane Arbuthnot (22).
 A third officer, Inspector Stephen Dodd (34), died in hospital from his injuries on 24 December.
-Constable Jon Gordon survived, but lost both legs and part of a hand in the blast.
+Constable Jon Gordon survived, but lost both legs and part of his right hand in the blast.

 At the time of the explosion, a second warning call was made by the IRA.
 The caller said that a bomb had been left in the C&A department store at the east end of Oxford Street.
 Police cleared the area and cordoned it off but this claim was found to be false.
 In the aftermath of the attack, hundreds of extra police and mobile bomb squads were drafted into London.
 Aleck Craddock, chairman of Harrods, reported that £1 million in turnover had been lost as a result of the bombing.
 Despite the damage, Harrods re-opened three days later, proclaiming it would not be "defeated by acts of terrorism".
 Denis Thatcher, the husband of British Prime Minister Margaret Thatcher, visited the store and told reporters "no damned Irishman is going to stop me going there".